OIDC

 Using OpenID Connect

 Most of the time, OIDC is relatively transparent to you.
 You will use OIDC when you need to authenticate to a secure CSAIL website.
-When you first visit a secure CSAIL website, you are temporarily redirected to the OIDC server.
+When you first visit a secure CSAIL website, you are temporarily redirected to the OIDC server (you’ll see the URL in the address bar change to something starting https://oidc.csail.mit.edu/...).
 There you will simply enter your CSAIL username and password and click “Login”.
 You are then returned and logged into the secured website.
-1

 If you’re on a system where you regularly get CSAIL Kerberos tickets already – like a CSAIL Ubuntu workstation – then you may find it convenient to use your existing Kerberos tickets to log in to OIDC.
 See Configuring Browsers below.

-If you are the administrator of a CSAIL website that currently uses CSAIL certificates, see Restricting your website with OIDC and .htaccess
+If you are the administrator of a CSAIL website that should be restricted to current CSAIL members, or some subset thereof, see Restricting your website with OIDC and .htaccess

 Configuring browsers to use existing Kerberos tickets